-Forklift operators often need to park the forklift whilst they get out to perform checks e.g. inspecting the security of a load.
+Forklift operators often need to park the forklift while they get out to perform checks e.g. inspecting the security of a load.

-It's important to park the forklift securely so it doesn't move while unattended, even when stopped on a slope.
+It's important to park the forklift securely so it doesn't move while unattended, especially when stopped on a slope.

 For this reason, forklifts are fitted with a parking brake.

 These sometimes rely on the same sort of drum-brake mechanism as you'd find in some cars' parking brake systems, although the version for a forklift is often more heavy-duty, given the size and weight of some lift trucks.

 Some forklift models use an automated parking brake, relying on motion sensors and a drive separation detector to identify when the forklift should be in park mode.
 Other versions of a forklift's parking brake system will generally either be operated electronically via a button on the dashboard or manually using a lever next to the seat.

 The levers you see cluttering up the cab of a forklift truck are used to control the position of the hydraulic lift equipment.
 There are usually separate levers for each type of movement which the particular mast and fork/attachment assembly can perform.
 The most basic systems use only the main fork (height) and tilt controls but many models have several others depending on the truck's function.